Bernie Paz

 Bernardo "Bernie" Paz (born July 5, 1968) is a Peruvian telenovela actor.
 He currently resides in Miami.
-He is married to a Peruvian TV host-actor and has a daughter.
+He is married to a Peruvian TV host-actress Shirley Budge Elmore and has a daughter.
 He is currently the male lead in Azteca's 2011 telenovela, "Emperatriz" with Gabriela Spanic whom he worked with back in Telemundo's Tierra de Pasiones in 2007.